-Siân has volunteered within the HIV/AIDS sector for over 20 years, and her main research interest lies in archiving, examining and disseminating HIV/AIDS UK health promotion campaigns and graphic ephemera.
-She is on the Board of the gay men’s health charity GMFA, and is a volunteer designer with the National AIDS Trust.
+Siân has volunteered within the HIV/AIDS sector for over 25 years, and her main research interest lies in archiving, examining and disseminating HIV/AIDS UK health promotion campaigns and graphic ephemera.
+She has been on the Board of GMFA (the gay men’s health charity) and is a volunteer designer with the National AIDS Trust.

 Siân has an MA in Graphic Design and BSL level 1.
 She is an RSA Fellow; Fellow of the Higher Education Academy; signatory of the First Things First 2000 Manifesto; an experienced External Examiner; and Member of the Design Action Research Hub (DARH).